-The purpose of this four-hour course is to give parents information, resource information, and strategies they can use to create a supportive, and emotionally and physically safe environment for their children and themselves to go through the changes that come with separation and divorce.
+The purpose of this four-hour course, for Parent Education and Family Stabilization, is to give parents information, resource information, and strategies they can use to create a supportive, and emotionally and physically safe environment for their children and themselves to go through the changes that come with separation and divorce.

 THE EFFECTS OF ABUSE, NEGLECT AND DOMESTIC VIOLENCE ON CHILDREN

 Learn about the effects of child abuse and neglect and domestic violence on children.
 Learn what resources are available, including the statewide hotline as well as where to find resources locally including handouts of those resources.
 Learn about the state mandate to report Abuse and Neglect as well as the penalties for FALSE reporting.